 When I first tried meditating, I was stressed out, overworking myself while on a family vacation, and nearing my breaking point.
 So, I decided to go sit in a chair in the corner of the room, close my eyes, and just breathe for five minutes.
 Breathe in, breathe out.
 I tried it, and I felt better.
 Over a decade later, I’ve meditated every morning and every night since.

 Mindfulness helps reduce stress by creating an awareness of our emotions and changing our response to stress.
-At the insurance company Aetna, more than 13,000 employees have participated in mind-body stress reduction programs, learning how to deal with stress more effectively, receiving mindfulness meditation training, and practicing Viniyoga stress reduction.
+At the insurance company Aetna, more than 13,000 employees have participated in mind-body stress reduction programs.
+Here, they learn how to deal with stress more effectively, receive mindfulness meditation training, and practice Viniyoga stress reduction.

 The results?
 Aetna employees reported a 36 percent reduction in stress levels and the company reduced employee healthcare costs by 7 percent.